shwethajog/yelpJsonDataAnalyse/README.md

 # New Yorker Home Test to analyze Yelp Json Dataset

-### The Yelp dataset is a subset of businesses, reviews, and user data.
+### The Yelp dataset inludes information about businesses, reviews, and user data.
 It has 6 files as listed below in json format.

 1. business.json
 2. review.json